 Domain security best practices

-Add a security contact
+Add a security email for public use

 Develop a vulnerability disclosure policy

 Consider having a vulnerability disclosure policy (VDP).
 A VDP outlines how your organization prefers to receive vulnerability reports, what you’ll do with them, the scope of systems covered by the policy, and legal authorization for those who follow the policy and report in good faith.
 Once complete, put your vulnerability disclosure policy online.

 The Cybersecurity and Infrastructure Security Agency (CISA) released a directive to federal agencies that requires VDPs.
 The directive offers a comprehensive framework for how your organization could support a VDP.